-4. All your information is transmitted through secure server and is kept fully confidential.
+- 10. Post -Submission, the page will provide a link to download a copy of your application for your reference - 11.
+All your information is transmitted through secure server and is kept fully confidential.
 Your application information and accompanying credentials are reviewed by the admissions representatives of the Institute to which you are applying as well as by the members of the Institute.
-5. Please note that falsifying or misinterpreting information on the application will result in rejection of the application for admission.